mikkelme/MastersThesis/README.md

 - Added code for measuring normal position relative to sheet: normal buckling.
 - Playing around with different potentials.
 Having SW for Si-Si bonds in substrate, LJ for intemolecular forces in C-Si bonds and Tersoff or Airebo for C-C bonds.
 - Measureing contact forces and normal buckling when strething the sheet.
 Playing around with different starting heights and having the pulling blocks integrated or fixed during relaxation.
+- Stretching the sheet after letting it freely contact with the substrate gives less clear data for the contact area vs stretch.
+- Meeting with Henrik.
+Make longer simulations of area vs stretch and hysteresis to avoid noise from oscillations.
+Agreed to try out a force when stretching instead of fix move.
+Thus we can lower the sheet down in equlibrium distance and then stretch such that the sheet have the change to lift it self up if possible.
+- Next goal is to try difference stretch levels and then drag the whole sheet across the substrate measuring dynamic friction coefficient.
+If the stretching effefct can lower the coefficient we might be able to make a nanomachine which translates normal force into stretch force and thus perhaps achieve negative friction coefficients (exiting stuff, lets see).
+- Proposed pipeline for above study.
+Make a simulation where the sheet relaxes and falls into contact with the substrate (in vacuum).
+Then we stretch and export restart files during the process.
+The restart files can then be used for different stretching starting points for friction measurements.